-An important aspect of Euler's personality is his religiosity: By his upbringing in the Riehen parish environment, he was a devout protestant and even served as an elder in one of the Protestant communities in Berlin.
-Indeed, he felt increasingly uncomfortable and frustrated in the company of so many "free-thinkers"-as he called them-, the believers in French enlightenment, that populated and began to dominate the Berlin Academy.
+An important aspect of Euler's personality is his religiousness: By his upbringing in the Riehen parish environment, he was a devout protestant and even served as an elder in one of the protestant communities in Berlin.
+Indeed, he felt increasingly uncomfortable and frustrated in the company of so many "free-spirits"-as he and others called the followers of French enlightenment-that populated and began to dominate the Berlin Academy.
 He gave vent to his feelings in the (anonymously published) pamphlet Rettung der göttlichen Offenbarung gegen die Einwürfe der Freygeister (E92, Opera omnia, Ser.
 III, Vol. 12, pp. 267-286).
-This frustration may well have been one, and not the least, of the reasons why Euler left Berlin and returned to St. Petersburg.
+This frustration may well have had something to do with his atypically harsh treatment of Johann Samuel König in the dispute about the Euler/Maupertuis principle of least action (cf. section 2.3).
+It may also have been one, and not the least, of the reasons why Euler left Berlin and returned to St. Petersburg.

-4.2 Intellect

-There are two outstanding qualities in Euler's intellect: a phenomenal memory, coupled with an unusual power of mental calculation, and an ease in concentrating on mental work irrespective of any hustle and bustle going on around him: "A child on the knees, a cat on his back, that's how he wrote his immortal works", recounts Dieudonné Thiébault, the French linguist and confidant of Frederick II.
+4.2.
+Intellect.
+There are two outstanding qualities in Euler's intellect: a phenomenal memory, coupled with an unusual power of mental calculation, and an ease in concentrating on mental work irrespective of any hustle and bustle going on around him: "A child on the knees, a cat on his back, that's how he wrote his immortal works," recounts Dieudonné Thiébault, the French linguist and confidant of Frederick II.
 With regard to memory, the story is well known of Euler's ability, even at an advanced age, to recite by heart all the verses of Virgil's Aeneid.
 One of these, Euler says in a memoir, has given him the first ideas in solving a problem in mechanics.
-Niklaus Fuss also tells us that during a sleepness night, Euler mentally calculated the first six powers of all the numbers less than twenty (less than 100 in Concordet's account), and several days later was able to recall the answers without hesitation.
+Niklaus Fuss also tells us that during a sleepless night, Euler mentally calculated the first six powers of all the numbers less than twenty (less than 100 in Condorcet's account), and several days later was able to recall the answers without hesitation.
+"Euler calculates as other people breathe," Condorcet wrote.

 Equipped with such intellectual gifts, it is not surprising that Euler was extremely well read.
-In Fuchs's words, "he possessed to a high degree what commonly is called erudition; he had read the best writers of antique Rome; the older mathematical literature was very well known to him; he was well versed in the history of all times and all people.
-Even about medical and herbal remedies, and chemistry, he knew more than one could expect from a scholar who doesn't make these sciences a special subject of his study."
-Many visitors who came to see Euler went away "... with a mixture of astonishment and admiration.
+In Fuss's words, he possessed to a high degree what commonly is called erudition; he had read the best writers of antique Rome; the older mathematical literature was very well known to him; he was well versed in the history of all times and all people.
+Even about medical and herbal remedies, and chemistry, he knew more than one could expect from a scholar who doesn't make these sciences a special subject of his study.
+Many visitors who came to see Euler went away "with a mixture of astonishment and admiration.
 They could not understand how a man who during half a century seemed to have occupied himself solely with discoveries in the natural sciences and mathematics could retain so many facts that to him were useless and foreign to the subject of his researches."